QuantEcon/2021-workshop-rsit/_sources/week1/session1/python-for-economics.md

 2. MATLAB
 3. STATA

-These can be `good` tools for `specific tasks` but also have some drawbacks.
+These are typically `good` tools for `specific tasks` but also have some drawbacks.

 **Pro:**
 1. Simpler to use with Integrated graphical interfaces
-2. Company that provides support
+2. Company that provides user support
 3. Stable

 **Con:**
 1. Cost Money
-2. More constrained to a `narrow` domain than more general high-level programming languages so can be difficult to achieve some task types
+2. (Change of Tools Problem) Typically constrained to a `narrow` task set when compared to general high-level programming languages so can be difficult to achieve some task types
 3. Access to higher performance can be expensive